PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/virtual_network_gateway/README.md

 #### type

 The type of the Virtual Network Gateway.

 Valid options are Vpn or ExpressRoute.
-Changing the type forces a new resource to be created
+Changing the type forces a new resource to be created.

 Type: string